 Bald Eagle Peak Outcrops Crux

-I put on crampons and a helmet here.
-Then we veered left and dropped into a small gully to bypass the cliffs.
-With sufficient snow on northern slopes, we made a rising traverse into the upper basin.
-Then we used one of the several steep slopes to go back up the ridge at 6100′.
+I put on crampons and a helmet before veering left into a small gully to bypass the cliffs.
+With enough snow on the northern slopes, we made a rising traverse into the upper basin.
+Then, the steep incline took us back to the ridge at 6100′.

-A short stroll along the ridgeline, and we were at the reported outcrops below the top.
-I left the snowshoes behind, and we continued with just my ice ax and microspikes.
-Then I tested the exposed ledge on the west as I moved while the pup followed me.
+After a short stroll along the ridge, we were at the reported outcrops below the top.
+I left the snowshoes before continuing with only the ice ax and microspikes.
+Then, I tested the exposed ledge on the west and moved slowly while the pup followed close behind.

 See more trip photos here.